ShiJindong/ALoam_Note/README.md

-# ALoam_Note
+# ALOAM_Note
-Chinese Note when I learned ALoam
+Chinese Note when I learned A-LOAM
 ---
 A-LOAM is an Advanced implementation of LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time), which uses Eigen and Ceres Solver to simplify code structure.
 Please see: https://github.com/HKUST-Aerial-Robotics/A-LOAM